 Prepare your laptop

-Before cleaning your laptop, turn it off and unplug it.
-Then mix the solution of isopropyl alcohol and water and dampen your cloth with it.
-Never, ever spray or pour the solution directly into your machine.
+Before cleaning your laptop, shut it down and unplug it.
+Then lightly dampen your cloth with water.
+Never, ever spray or pour liquid directly onto your machine or let it get into any openings.

 Clean your laptop exterior